gyunaev/birdtray/README.md

 - You can choose different font colors for different email accounts.
 This allows you, for example, to have blue unread count for personal emails, red unread count for work emails, and green unread count if both folders have unread mail.

+- Can launch Thunderbird when Birdtray starts, and terminate it when Birdtray quits (configurable).

 ## Compiling